 - Resubmit the application for approval.

 The review process can be a quite involved and time-intensive process for reviewers, particularly where applications do not address the questions appropriately.
 Applicants are expected to engage in order to progress their application further.
-Where an applicant provides limited or no response to feedback provided by reviewers, the USQ HREC Chair or USQ Deputy Chair will not accept a re-submitted application and it will be returned to the applicant.
+Where an applicant provides limited or no response to feedback provided by reviewers, the UniSQ HREC Chair or UniSQ Deputy Chair will not accept a re-submitted application and it will be returned to the applicant.